foXaCe/Fluidra-pool/README_EN.md

 A Home Assistant integration for Fluidra pool equipment control.

+---

+## 💰 Support the Project

+If this integration is useful to you, you can support its development with a Bitcoin donation:

+**₿ Bitcoin Address:** `bc1qxy2kgdygjrsqtzq2n0yrf2493p83kkfjhx0wlh`

+Your contributions help me continue improving this project and adding new features.
+Thank you! 🙏

+---

 **🔬 Testing Status:**
 - ✅ **E30iQ Pump**: Fully tested and functional
 - ⚠️ **Other equipment** (lighting, heaters, etc.): Code implemented but **requires user testing**